carpentries/instructor-training/learners/checkout.md

 #### Eligible Repositories

-Contributions to repositories that are not managed by The Carpentries, including forks of Carpentries repositories, are **not** eligible for checkout contributions.
-This is because The Carpentries Code of Conduct does not apply outside of Carpentries spaces.

-We recommend that contributions be directed to:
+The only eligibility rule for contributions is that they must be made to a repository that is managed by The Carpentries.
+That includes:

 - any [Data Carpentry](https://datacarpentry.org/lessons/), [Library Carpentry](https://librarycarpentry.org/lessons/), or [Software Carpentry](https://software-carpentry.org/lessons/) lesson
 - the Carpentries Instructor Curriculum (this site)
-- any [community developed lesson][carpentries-incubator]
+- any [community developed lesson][carpentries-incubator] in The Carpentries Incubator
 - our open source, multilingual glossary of data science terms, [Glosario][glosario-github]

-With the exception of Glossario, **please be cautious about proposing new content or exercises**.
-Most of our lessons are full to bursting!
-The greater challenge, in most cases, is identifying where and how to cut.
+Repositories that are **not** eligible for contribution credit include forks of Carpentries repositories and other Carpentries-based content that is not located in a Carpentries repository.
+This is because The Carpentries Code of Conduct does not apply outside of Carpentries spaces.
+If you submit a link to an ineligible repository for this step, we may contact you with a request to redirect your contribution.

+#### Adding or Subtracting
+When considering a lesson contribution, keep in mind that most of our core lessons are already full to bursting with great content!
+In many cases, suggestions for how to cut or streamline may be more useful than a proposal for additional content or exercises.
+If you would like to propose new content, consider directing your contribution to Glosario or a lesson under active development in The Carpentries Incubator.

 #### What Comes Next?

-Pay attention to GitHub notifications in case the Maintainers or others have follow-up questions or requests.
-However, also keep in mind that Carpentries lesson Maintainers, like Instructors, are mostly volunteers!
-Some repositories are vigorously maintained; others may have slower response times.
+After you submit your contribution, the Maintainers or others may have follow-up questions or requests, so please be alert for notifications from GitHub.
+Because lesson Maintainers, like Instructors, are mostly volunteers, they may not always respond promptly!
+Some repositories are vigorously maintained; others have slower response times.
 Do not take it personally if your contribution does not get a prompt response.
-**Your contribution does not need to be reviewed or accepted in order for you to become an Instructor**.
+**Your contribution does not need to be reviewed or accepted in order to satisfy your 'Get Involved' step**.

-### Add your Get Involved step to your Record in our Database (AMY)
+### Add your 'Get Involved' step to your Record in our Database (AMY)

-Whatever way you choose to Get Involved, this step must be added to your Carpentries record on our AMY database to satisfy the requirement.
+Whatever path you choose, **you must submit this step** to have it counted towards the 'Get Involved' requirement for checkout.
 This is true even if you attend an event where attendance is taken.

 For this checkout task, please:
 1. log in to your [AMY profile][handbook-amy].
 If you are unable to login to AMY, please see below.
 2. Once you have logged in, select "Training progress" at the top of the screen.
 3. Select the checkbox that best describes your step to Get Involved with The Carpentries.
 3. Enter the information requested with your checkbox.
 4. Your contribution should be evaluated in 7-10 days.
 We suggest checking back to ensure that your contribution was accepted.

-If you have difficulty submitting this step in AMY, please email us at [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org) -- we would like to know about your problem and can help to get you logged in.
+If you have difficulty logging in to AMY, please:

-You can track your progress by [logging into AMY here](https://amy.carpentries.org).

-### Community Discussions
-Community Discussion meetings occur several times a week and may take different forms.
-The most common type of Community Discussion meeting is designed to support Instructors in preparing to teach an upcoming workshop and to provide a forum for sharing lessons learned by those who have recently taught.
-If there are no workshops to discuss on the agenda, then the facilitator will lead a conversation about teaching and preparing to teach, engaging the interests of participants.
-These meetings are most often led by a member of the Instructor Development committee or The Carpentries Core Team.

-In some cases, a Community Discussion meeting may be used for regional community-building, to invite the community to connect with representatives from specific Carpentries committees or subcommunities, or to address a theme of special interest to our community.

-### Community Discussions are Not Just for Checkout!

-Community Discussion meetings are an excellent opportunity to get help as you prepare to teach and to engage in vital reflection on your teaching practice while connecting with a community of like- minded Instructors.
-You are invited to attend these at any time!
-If you think you might enjoy hosting them, or would like to help develop other opportunities for Instructors, consider joining the Instructor Development Committee.
+1. Verify that you have completed the [Instructor Training application form][application], and that you have included a GitHub username in your application.
+Both the form and the GitHub username are necessary for us to create a profile that you can login to use.
+2. Email us at [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org).
+In this email, let us know when you have completed the application, and share your GitHub username if you did not previously include it.
+You may also share your selection for the Get Involved step so that a member of our Core Team can enter it for you.

 ## 4\.
 Tracking Your Progress

-After your instructor training workshop, Carpentries Core Team members will use your application or profile-creation form to activate your profile in The
-Carpentries database, AMY.
-Information on getting started with and using AMY is in the [Carpentries Handbook][handbook-amy].
+Once your profile has been set up, you can record your 'Get Involved' step and track your progress towards certification by [logging into AMY here](https://amy.carpentries.org).
+More information on getting started with and using AMY is available in the [Carpentries Handbook][handbook-amy].

 Keeping [your profile][trainee-profile] up to date with a current email address and local airport helps us to keep in touch about teaching opportunities.
 You may also adjust your preferences to select whether you want to have your profile shared on our